kaushalmeena/zen-blog/ReadMe.md

 To set up everything in your local machine, you need to follow these steps:

-1. Clone this repo and then change directory to the `myapp-textsuite` folder:
+1. Clone this repo and then change directory to the `myapp-blog` folder:

 ```bash
 $ git clone https://github.com/kaushalmeena1996/myapp-textsuite.git